 Pure and undefiled religion for God

-Today, as a church fellowship, we are confronted by many people who are in need in this world.
+Today, as a church fellowship, we are confronted with many people who are in need in this world.
 Now pure and undefiled religion for God, the Father, is this: “to visit orphans and widows in their affliction, and to keep oneself unstained by the world” (James 1:27).
 God makes it clear to us that He wants us, as an expression of His heart, to take care of orphans and widows.
 We are to be socially concerned and connected with people in need; those who are nearby, but also those geographically further away.

 Both in the Old and New Testaments we see that God promises special grace to people who show compassion with the poor.
 “Whoever is generous to the poor lends to the LORD, and He will repay him for his deed” (Proverbs 19:17).